John E. McMahon

 Major General John Eugene McMahon (December 8, 1860 – January 28, 1920) was a United States Army officer who served in numerous conflicts, most notably in World War I, where he commanded the 5th Division.
-He also was the father of John E. McMahon Jr. (1890-1971), a career Army officer who attained the rank of brigadier general.
+He also was the father of John E. McMahon Jr. (1890–1971), a career Army officer who attained the rank of brigadier general.

 Early life

 McMahon was born on December 8, 1860, in Buffalo, New York, to Colonel John E. McMahon and Esther Bryan McMahon.
 He graduated from Fordham University in 1880 with an A.B. degree, and he entered the United States Military Academy (USMA) at West Point, New York, and graduated number eleven of seventy-seven in the class of 1886.
-Several of his fellow classmates included men who would, like McMahon himself, eventually rise to general officer rank, such as John J. Pershing, Charles T. Menoher, Walter Henry Gordon, Edward Mann Lewis, Mason Patrick, Julius Penn, Avery D. Andrews, George B. Duncan, Ernest Hinds, William H. Hay, James McRae, Lucien Grant Berry and Jesse McI.
+Several of his classmates included men who would, like McMahon himself, eventually rise to general officer rank, such as John J. Pershing, Charles T. Menoher, Walter Henry Gordon, Edward Mann Lewis, Mason Patrick, Julius Penn, Avery D. Andrews, George B. Duncan, Ernest Hinds, William H. Hay, James McRae, Lucien Grant Berry and Jesse McI.
 Carter.

 Military career

-McMahon was commissioned in the Fourth Artillery.
+McMahon was commissioned in the Fourth Artillery, Artillery Corps.
 From 1891 to 1895, he was an aide to General Alexander McDowell McCook.
 During the Spanish–American War, he was the adjutant general of Second Brigade, Provisional Division, from June to July 1898.
 He was in Puerto Rico in 1898 and 1899, and served during the Philippine–American War.

-On December 17, 1917, he was promoted to major general (NA).
-He commanded the 5th Infantry Division of the American Expeditionary Force from January 1 to October 18, 1918.
-He was also commanding general, 41st Infantry Division from October 21 to 23, 1918.
+He served in the Spanish-American War and was promoted again, this time to captain, in May 1898, and was also made an assistant adjutant general.
+That same year saw him graduate from the Artillery School.
+In July 1899 he became a major in the 31st Infantry and, following the end of the Philippine–American War which he briefly participated in, McMahon was mustered out in June 1901, after having been made a captain of Artillery in January of that year.

+In January 1907 he was promoted to a major of Artillery before being assigned to the newly created Field Artillery Branch.
+While serving on the General Staff from 1911 to 1914 he was promoted to lieutenant colonel in May 1911, before being made a colonel several years later, in June 1916, by which time World War I had been raging for almost two years.

+In late August 1917, almost five months after the American entry into World War I, McMahon was promoted to the temporary rank of brigadier general and was assigned to command the 160th Field Artillery Brigade, part of the 85th Division.
+His assignment there was only brief before he took over the 167th Field Artillery Brigade, part of the 92nd Division, at Camp Dix, New Jersey.
+He was in command of the brigade until December when he took command of the newly activated 5th Division, then being formed and organized at Camp Logan, Texas.